The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 Step 1: Plan and Prepare the Application

-- The University’s Research Office website lists the major grants: funding and fellowship opportunities.
+- The University’s Research Services website lists the major grants: funding and fellowship opportunities.

 - Macquarie University staff are also able to utilise the Research Professional database to search for research funding opportunities.
 Log into Research Professional using your Macquarie University email address; you may need to request a new password.